mainmatter/mainmatter.com/src/posts/2023-12-11-rust-adoption-playbook-for-ctos-and-engineering-managers.md

 - Survey data on Rust adoption

 We feel there's a missing playbook: you are in charge of an engineering organization/unit, and you have determined that Rust is a good technology to bet on.
-How do turn that bet into a success?
+How do you turn that bet into a success?

 This article is our attempt at filling that gap.
 We'll focus on: